 Finally, and this is a big bonus, you work through examples, demos, and case studies in the course, including in the Capstone, so you get to put your skills into practice (helpful for when they ask you at an interview if you have ever done XYZ).

 To earn the certificate and get the competitive edge, all you have to do is complete all the work!
 Don’t underestimate how much time it will take, though.

 There is a lot of excellent material in the course, and while the graded quizzes are straightforward, the peer assignments are not.

-There is no final, pressured exam, but there is the Capstone to work through.
-If you are nervous about taking invigilated exams, that’s another reason to take this course over one that makes you sit a final exam!
+The final exam is not really pressured as you can take it again, but there is the Capstone to work through.
+If you are nervous about taking invigilated exams, that’s another reason to take this course over one that makes you sit a stressful exam!

 What I didn’t like about it

 The disadvantages that I found are as follows.

 Some of the exercises were the same, for example, creating a RACI or a RBS, but they had different templates.
 One assignment asked me to fill in a field on the template, but the template didn’t have that field – it felt a bit like a sneaky test: can you complete the exercise even though we haven’t made it easy for you to get all the marks?

 The comms plan assignment asked me to create a document that needed a work breakdown structure, but I didn’t have a WBS.